person wearing gloves operates a machine, demonstrating careful handling and attention to safety protocols

 Placement of Holes or Openings

-The creation of openings in extruded materials can be completed several ways with each method being labor intensive and time consuming, which interferes with lead times and on time deliveries.
+The creation of openings in extruded materials can be completed several ways with each method being labor-intensive and time-consuming, which interferes with lead times and on time deliveries.
 Unlike the manual methods for placing holes in extrusion, stamping completes the process quickly and efficiently in a fraction of the time that is required for drilling or punching.
 In modern industrial operations, computer numerical control (CNC) machines are used due to their precision and accuracy.

 Once a workpiece has been formed by extrusion, it is placed in a CNC machine or stamping press where holes are placed in the workpiece in one cycle or stroke of the press, a process that takes seconds or a few minutes.
 With the one stroke of a stamping press, a workpiece is shaped and formed to design parameters.